MarcosBernal/infobox_matrix/README.md

 Each _infobox is linked to a _modal_popup and a html file by their IDs.

-i.e. #name  => #name_popup => #name_htmlfile.html
+i.e. #name  => #name_popup => #name.html

 The _infobox div can be placed in any part of the html file.
 However the _modal_popup div should be declared in the root of the body.
-The htmlfile should be in a folder.
+The html file should be in a folder.

 # Contributions